microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 > [!IMPORTANT]
 > Before you proceed with this option, please close all open applications.

 As a first step, this parameter activates the required logging and then prompts you to reproduce the problem.
-While you’re doing so, the 'Compliance Utility' collects and records data.
+While you’re doing so, the Compliance Utility collects and records data.
 Once you have reproduced the problem, all collected files will be stored into the default logs folder (`~/Documents/ComplianceUtility`).
 Every time you call this option, a new unique subfolder will be created in the logs-folder that reflects the date and time when it was created.

-In the event that you accidentally close the PowerShell window while logging is enabled, the 'Compliance Utility' disables logging the next time you start it.
+In the event that you accidentally close the PowerShell window while logging is enabled, the Compliance Utility disables logging the next time you start it.

 > **Note**
 >